Citizens start Centerton mayor recall petition - NewsBreak

 CENTERTON, Ark.
 (KNWA/KFTA) — A group of citizens in Centerton are petitioning for a recall in the Centerton mayoral race.

-Jordan Godsey-Good, an organizer of the petition, said her and other community members are upset with some of the events that have unfolded while Mayor Bill Edwards has been in office.
-He’s held the position for the past 12 years.
+Jordan Godsey-Good, an organizer of the petition, said she and other community members are upset with some of the events that have unfolded while Mayor Bill Edwards has been in office.
+Edwards has held the position for the past 12 years.

 “There’s a lot of accountability that hasn’t been taken in Centerton, for a lot of years,” said Good.

 The petition’s website protests mayor Edward’s handling of recent issues, such as an incident at the local animal shelter.
-The incident in question involved former director of the shelter, Cody Wilson, euthanizing two dogs unnecessarily in November.
+The incident in question involved the former director of the shelter, Cody Wilson, euthanizing two dogs unnecessarily in November .
 Wilson was fired as a result.

 Some citizens have made claims that the mayor knew of inhumane conditions at the shelter since July of this year.